All Episodes

 The unions are not happy.

-Unions are saying, we're gonna get our co I gotta find that.
+Unions are saying, we're going to get our coal.

-It's just like I didn't want to get a global warming stuff.
+It's just like I didn't want to get into global warming stuff.

 I mean, I've been writing about this for 20 years.